nocke/scan/README.md

 ### TODO

 * clean up `.scan-js.temp.jpg`
-* multi-page mate (with leading int as “magic word” resp. all for „keep asking mode“)
+* multi-page mode (with leading int as “magic word” resp. integer number all for „keep asking mode“)
-* allow for actual file prompt (nice to use 'favorites' that come with that, too)
+* allow for [actual file dialog](https://help.gnome.org/users/zenity/stable/file-selection.html.en) (with all the navigation benefits including 'favorites' of that)
+* jpg and png mode not just by magicword but also by virtue of giving a filename with extension

 ### LICENSE